 Your lymphatic system helps to remove toxins from your body.
 You can assist your lymphatic system’s function through bouncing.
-A stability ball, or Swiss ball, provides a supportive base for bouncing exercises without impact on the joints of your body.
-Exercise balls can be purchased at any sporting goods store and are inexpensive wellness tools.
+A stability ball provides a supportive base for bouncing exercises without impact on the joints of your body.
+Exercise balls can be purchased at any sporting goods store or online and are inexpensive wellness tools.

 Your lymphatic system depends upon exercise to help it eliminate toxins from your body.
 The lymph fluid cannot move on its own.
 It moves in relation to your body movements.
 Bouncing helps to open and close the one way valves of the lymph ducts to allow free flowing removal of waste.
-This is important because when toxins build up in your body you will have reduced energy levels.
+This is important because when toxins build up in your body you will have reduced energy levels and all kinds of potential health problems.

-Natural News suggests bouncing for two minutes every waking hour.
 Bouncing, or rebounding, is likened to resistance training for your cells.
 As you move up and down, the cells respond to the changing gravitational pull by becoming stronger.
-Natural News also reports that two minutes of bouncing leads to an increase in white blood cell count for approximately one hour.
+Research shows that just two minutes of bouncing leads to an increase in white blood cell count for approximately one hour.
 This helps to boost your immunity.

 The lymphatic system does not have its own pump, reminds Vitality Magazine.
 This is unlike your cardiovascular system which includes the heart to pump the blood around your body.
 There are three ways to promote the flow of lymphatic fluid: movement to provide muscular contractions; a change in gravitational pull on the body; and increase in internal stimulus on lymph ducts.
 Light bouncing on a stability ball will accomplish all three and improve fluid movement.

 When bouncing on your ball, keep your feet in contact with the ground.
 You can add arm raises to the front and sides as you advance.
-Begin with one or two minutes and aim to not exceed five minutes during one session.
-You can repeat your sessions throughout the day.
+Begin with one or two minutes and aim to not exceed five minutes during one session if your just getting started.
+However, you can repeat your bounce sessions throughout the day.
 The American Holistic Health Association suggests two to four times each day.

 You can mimic downhill mogul skiing by beginning your bounce with your feet and knees close together.
-Jump your feet from the right side to the left side, as if you were skiing downhill, “Fitness” magazine suggests.
+Jump your feet from the right side to the left side, as if you were skiing downhill.
 Position your arms on the opposite side of your feet, as if you were holding ski poles.
 Increase the intensity by lifting your feet higher off the floor as you move them from side to side.
+Hug your belly in and sit up tall for optimal support.

 You can perform jumping jacks while seated on the ball.
 As you bounce, hop your feet out to opposite sides, then hop your feet together.
 Move your arms in and out in relation to your feet.
 You can also work one side at a time by moving the right leg and right arm out and in until you feel comfortable moving both feet at once.